-To apply Lemma \ref{LemK}, it only remains to find a Lyapunov function $V$.
-The problem is it has to be a Lyapunov function for $\tilde L_t$ uniformly in $t$, and it is not clear such a function exist.
-To solve this problem, we will work on small intervalls of time.
+Hence, in order to apply Lemma \ref{LemK}, it only remains to find a Lyapunov function $V$.
+The problem is that it has to be a Lyapunov function for $\tilde L_t$ uniformly in $t$, and it is not clear whether such a function exists.
+To solve this problem, we will work on small intervals of time.